shubham-sai47/Image_Processing_Verilog/README.md

 # Image_Processing_Verilog
 ## Parameterized Verilog code for Image Sharpening (Laplacian Filter) and Image smoothening (Average Filter) on 128x128 image

+Codes are synthesizable and implementable.
+Testbench files have also been attached.

 This was done as a part of the following assignment ---->